zhiyelee/serve-markdown/README.md

 ##### style

+Optional

-Optional path to a css stylesheet file Or a stylesheet string.
+path to a css stylesheet file Or a stylesheet string.
 Default to a built-in stylesheet.
 ##### classes

+Optional

-Optional class/classes-string/classes-array, which will used as the class of the wapper div of the `{{content}}` token.
+`string` OR `array`, which will be used as the class of the wapper `div` of the `{{content}}` token.
-Default to `sm-content`, and the default stylesheet is also based on this class.
+Default to `sm-content`.
+The default stylesheet is also written based on this class.

 ## Examples